Royal Docks: Redevelopment

 Because of their relative remoteness from central London and poor transport links, the redevelopment of London's Docklands has proceeded more slowly in the Royals than in the other former docks.
 The London Docklands Development Corporation undertook much work during the 1980s and 1990s to improve local transport and promote new residential and commercial developments in the area.
 Thousands of new homes were built at Beckton, just north of the Royal Docks.

 An extension of the Docklands Light Railway (DLR) opened in 1994 to provide direct links to the City of London and Canary Wharf.
 This was later extended round the south side of the docks with the link to London City Airport opening in December 2005.
 The line was later extended to Woolwich.
 Crossrail has served the area since 2022.

 Several other major projects have been proposed or implemented since then.
 Many residential complexes have been built; most notably the architecturally progressive Eastern Quay on the south side of Royal Victoria Dock, Capital East on the north side of the dock and the large complex of Gallion's Reach in the extreme east of the Royal Docks.
 A series of major developments have seen the construction of a new university campus (for the University of East London) and the ExCeL Exhibition Centre, among much else.
 The Royal Docks have also seen the development of London City Airport (code LCY), opened in 1988 on the quay between the Royal Albert Dock and the King George V dock.
 While the docks themselves have been preserved largely intact, little remains of the old infrastructure, although some historic warehouses and cranes have been preserved.

-In 2011 the one hundred and twenty five hectares of the Royal Docks were granted Enterprise Zone status to help attract jobs and businesses to the area.
+In 2011 the 125 ha Royal Docks were granted Enterprise Zone status to help attract jobs and businesses to the area.

-In 2014, Singapore listed Oxley Holdings together with leading developer Ballymore UK have a Joint-Venture to set up a new waterfront township of Royal Wharf, with 3,385 new homes housing over 10,000.
-This will be a mixed-use development comprising shops, restaurants and even office complexes.
-The final phase is known as Mariner's Quarter which has the tallest building standing at 19 storeys, overseeing the river Thames and Canary Wharf.
+In 2014, Singapore-listed Oxley Holdings and developer Ballymore UK set up a joint venture to develop Royal Wharf, with 3,385 new homes housing over 10,000 people, plus shops, restaurants and offices.
+The final phase, Mariner's Quarter, has the tallest building standing at 19 storeys, overlooking the Thames and Canary Wharf.

 In March 2023, consultants unveiled proposals to use floating modules to create additional dockspace area that could be used to host Formula One motor racing events on a circuit incorporating 2.7km of the existing embankment along the Royal Victoria and Royal Albert Dock from ExCeL to the University of East London.

+In July 2026, Dubai-based developer Arada unveiled its £2.5bn, 5,000 home Thameside West regeneration plans, including a new DLR station, aiming to start construction at the western extremity of the Royal Docks in early 2028.